Onychectomy: Recovery, health and behavioral effects

 In post-operation follow ups Yeon, et al. (2001) found six of thirty-nine cats (15%~) were house soiling and seven (18%) had increased biting frequency or intensity.
 The authors concluded based on this and previous studies that "behavioral problems following onychectomy were not pronounced".
 Follow-ups in this study were conducted an average of eleven and a half months after surgery.

 Behavior problems are a primary cause of cats being relinquished to shelters.
 Proponents of declawing argue that declawing reduces undesired behaviors (scratching) and thus reduces the likelihood of relinquishment.
 Opponents of declawing argue the surgery itself creates more behavioral problems leading to relinquishment of cats.
 A study by Patronek et al. (1996) found in a univariate analysis that declawed cats were only 63% as likely to be relinquished as non-declawed cats.
 A multivariate analysis conducted in the same study shows odds of being relinquished to a shelter were 89% higher for declawed cats.
 The authors concluded that the conflicting results of the two analyses made it difficult to interpret the effects of declawing.
 In a shelter setting, more declawed cats were reported by their owners to have problems with inappropriate elimination (house soiling).
 However, this study ultimately found no association between the declaw status of cats and their aggression towards humans or frequency of inappropriate elimination (house soiling).

 In another study, 16% of declawed cats developed behavior problems (12% biting), and more declawed (55%) than clawed (45%) cats were referred to a vet teaching hospital for behavior problems.
 This was the second-longest follow-up period (2 years) ever examined.

 Patronek, Glickman and Beck (1996) found no association between the declaw status of cats and the frequency of inappropriate elimination (house soiling).

 In another study of 275 cats, 11 cats (4%) developed or had worse behavior problems post-declawing; 5 clients (less than 1%) reported that their cats had developed litterbox and biting problems.

 Chronic pain syndrome of onychectomy has been described by a pain management specialist as leading to unwanted behaviors, including increased aggression.

 A prospective study comparing declawing with tendonectomy noted many medical as well as behavior complications.

 An internet survey found that declawed cats were more likely to jump on tables and counters and house-soiled more than non-declawed cats (25% vs. 15%).

-Declawing practices
+Legal status

 While onychectomy is banned in at least 38 countries, laws and policies governing it vary around the world.
 For example, many European countries prohibit or significantly restrict the practice, as do New Zealand, Japan, and Turkey.
 The list below gives an overview of the situation in different parts of the world.